 If I don’t have work study in my financial aid package, can I still work?

-Due to the number of work study students vs. the number of jobs available, there are limited jobs that can be considered payroll for students who do not have work study in their financial aid package.
-Departments with jobs that require a special skill or talent may be able to hire students as payroll if someone with work study is not available to take the position.
-These positions are ones such as tutoring a foreign language, computer tech positions, teaching assistant positions, building sets or sewing costumes for plays in the Theatre department, raising support from alumni, life guarding, playing a musical instrument, etc. All departments intending to hire a student for a payroll position must submit an appeal through the Student Employment Office for approval, however.
-Also, if a department has not filled all of its positions by October 1st, the department can hire a payroll student ONLY until the end of the semester.
-At semester break the position needs to be opened back up to a student with work study in his/her financial aid package.
+Due to the number of student employment eligible students vs. the number of jobs available, there are limited jobs that can be considered payroll for students who do not have an employment opportunity in their financial aid package.
+Departments with jobs that require a special skill or talent may be able to hire students as payroll student workers if an eligible student is not available to take the position.
+These positions are ones such as tutoring a foreign language, computer tech positions, teaching assistant positions, building sets or sewing costumes for plays in the Theatre department, raising support from alumni, life guarding, playing a musical instrument, etc. All departments intending to hire a student for a payroll position must submit an appeal to the Student Employment Program Coordinator for approval, however.

 If hired, is there anything I need to do before I will be authorized to start working?